IanGHill/git_win_practice/README.txt

-Hello Git and Github from my windows PC
+Hello Git and Github from my windows PC - Im updated!